Understanding Polly Beak Deformity and its Relationship with Rhinoplasty

 For many people who opt for rhinoplasty, the primary goal is to achieve a more aesthetically pleasing nose shape and improved breathing.
 However, this procedure has its complications, with Polly Beak Deformity being one of the most common.

 We will cover frequently asked questions about this complication, along with the causes, prevention, and treatment of polly beak deformity.
-If you're planning to undergo rhinoplasty or you're a patient dealing with or worried about polly beak deformity, this blog post is for you.
+If you are a rhinoplasty patient considering or undergoing nose surgery, or if you are concerned about polly beak deformity, this blog post is for you.

 What is Polly Beak Deformity?